Past The Shut Door

 Enter One:16 Bible Church Taiwan.

-"Write to this man."
-The impression came with such force one afternoon as I sat in the kitchen.
+The thought of writing to this man came with such force one afternoon as I sat in the kitchen.
 This man referred to was a contact I had in my old Facebook account (which I closed 2 years ago).
 A name that I have had in my prayer list since 2017 but have never communicated with.
 He lives in Taiwan with his wife for some time now.
 And so I wrote, like a lost child sheepishly taking a doubtful peek behind a door.
 And there the LORD opened the flood gates of His answer to our prayer.
 This man replied.
 And all I can read from what he wrote was love, love, and still more love.
 Love filled the entire letter.
 Acceptance.
 Embrace.
-And these powerful words, "You must see what doors God has opened, and which doors He has shut."
+And these words, "You must see what doors God has opened, and which doors He has shut."

 He invited me to reopen my closed account so we can communicate.
 We spoke.
 He introduced me to his sheepfold which were all Filipinos save for some.
 And the rest I can confidently say, is eternity.
 A few nights ago I was humbled and honored to share God's wonderful promises with them in our very first introductory meet and fellowship.